DUNE-DAQ/daq-cmake/docs/README.md

 `daq-cmake` supports for schema distribution and code generation with [moo](https://github.com/brettviren/moo/)

-1. Schemas (jsonnet), models (jsonnet) and templates (jinjia) in the `schema/<package name>` folder are automatically copied to the installation directory and into ups products eventually.
+1. Schemas (jsonnet), models (jsonnet) and templates (Jinja) in the `schema/<package name>` folder are automatically copied to the installation directory and into Spack products eventually.

-1. The `daq_codegen` cmake function provides a simpliefied interface to `moo render` to generate C++ files from jinjia templates.
-It provides a mechanism to easily import schemas, templates or models from other packages and implements an out-of-date dependency check.
+1. The `daq_codegen` cmake function provides a simpliefied interface to `moo render` to generate C++ files from Jinja templates.
+It provides a mechanism to easily import schemas, templates or models from other packages and implements a time-related dependency check.
 Details are [above](#daq_codegen_documentation).

 <a name="daq_cmake_schema"></a>
 ### Schema files